Some of my: Inventions | Magazine interviews | Sheds | Favorite ER memories

 Question and Answer List

-Answering your questions about becoming a doctorTip: Marking visited pages with a checkmark A checkmark will appear in the red box next to an item after you visit that page.
+Answering your questions about becoming a doctorTip: Marking visited pages with a checkmark A checkmark will appear in the red box next to an item after you visit that page if you use Internet Explorer or other browsers that correctly render pages (not Chrome or Firefox; the latter's programmers seem to be swallowing stupid pills lately).

 What's with all of the hot women and Google ads?